qase-tms/qase-python/qase-pytest/README.md

 ### Capture network logs
 In order to capture network logs, you need to enable the `http` option in the `capture` section of the `framework` section in the config file.

-Qase Pytest reporter will capture all requests and responses and save as a test step automatically.
+The Qase Pytest reporter will capture all requests and responses and save as a test step automatically.

 ### Add attachments to test results

-When you need to push some additional information to server you could use
+When you need to push some additional information to the server you could use
 attachments:

 ```python